hasura/graphql-engine/rfcs/transforms.md

 }
 ```

-Simple string templating is also required (for example for requestURI transform):
+Simple string templating is also required (for example for requestURL or headers transform):

 ```
 # $url has the original URL